Sound Therapy and Healing for Chronic Pain

 Clinical studies have shown that sound healing treatments can help reduce phantom pain symptoms in patients who have undergone amputation or experienced traumatic events that resulted in nerve damage.

-Active sound frequencies that are customized form the foundation of sound healing pain relief methods since they extend beyond pre-recorded music used for relaxation or distraction (Brant, 2013; Allen, 2013).
+Active sound frequencies that are customised form the foundation of sound healing pain relief methods since they extend beyond pre-recorded music used for relaxation or distraction (Brant, 2013; Allen, 2013).

 The Positive Effects of Sound Frequencies on Reducing Pain